What Is Public Warehousing? Benefits, Types & How It Works

 Public warehouses are third-party storage facilities where multiple companies can rent space and services on a flexible basis.
 In other words, a public warehouse (or public warehousing facility) is a large, multi-client warehouse owned by an independent provider, not by a single company.
 Businesses facing seasonal surges or fluctuating inventory needs often use public warehousing to avoid the high capital cost of building their own warehouse.
 Instead of investing in property and equipment, they pay only for the space and services they actually use.

-Types of Public Warehousing
+Types of Public Warehouses

 Public warehouses come in various forms, each designed to serve specific logistics and storage needs.
 Here are some key types: